 R1C54: See our response to R1C46.
 55. Table 2.
 Ditch the 'Upper' and 'Lower' and just report the gage codes, as that is what one can reference off of the study location map.

-R1C55: I’d have to disagree on this point.
-“UPPER” and “LOWER” refer to specific SSY calculations outlined in the Methods section, L333-341.
+R1C55: We also struggled with how to refer to the subwatershed areas versus the sampling locations.
 As pointed out in R1C28 all gages on the mainstem channel receive flow from upstream subwatersheds.
 If referred to as gage codes FG1, FG2, FG3 these would imply the SSY measured at these gages.
 The terms LOWER, LOWER_QUARRY, etc. mean these SSY values in Table 2-5 are calculated as the difference of the measurements at the gages to isolate the runoff from particular subwatersheds by subtracting runoff from upstream subwatersheds.
 These watershed labels are referenced on the study location map just as the gages are (Fig. 1).
 These labels are also intended to quickly convey which sediment sources are being referenced, ie Upper means natural forest, Lower_Quarry means from the quarry in the Lower, human-disturbed watershed etc. 56.
 L492-493 Reference the relevant figure/table.

 R1C56.
 Done.
 57. L519-520 Reiterate what you are comparing here (between stations) for the sake of clarity - this is a long MS with multiple components and many readers would have to flip back to the methods here to refresh.
 Also, reference the relevant table/figure.